TACC/gateways19-hpc-in-the-cloud/block4/apps.md

 ### Step 1: Creating the app bundle locally on your Jetstream VM
- *  From ~/applications/classifyApp-1.0 directory on your VM,  singularity pull the classifier docker image using the command below.
-This should take 7-9 mins to build the image.
+ *  Inside ~/applications/classifyApp-1.0 directory on your Jetstream VM,  you should see a pre-pulled classifier docker image "pearc19-classifier.simg".

 ```
 cd ~/applications/classifyApp-1.0

-singularity pull docker://tacc/pearc19-classifier
+ls -la

 ```